LearnFintech

 FintechCross-Border Payments23 min

-Wise Business Model: How Radical Transparency Built a $12B Cross-Border Payments Giant
+Wise Business Model: How Radical Transparency Built a Profitable Cross-Border Payments Giant

-Complete breakdown of how Wise (formerly TransferWise) disrupted international money transfers with transparent pricing, built a profitable $12B business, and now moves $100B+ annually.
+Complete breakdown of how Wise (formerly TransferWise) disrupted international money transfers with transparent pricing, reached £1.36B in income, and now moves £145B+ across borders a year.

 Wise